 Trade receivables are amounts due from customers for goods sold or services performed in the ordinary course of business.
-Other receivables are non-derivative financial assets with fixed or determinable payments that are not quoted in an active market.
 If collection of the amounts is expected in one year or less they are classified as current assets.
 If not, they are presented as non-current assets.
 Total receivables are generally due for settlement within 30 days and therefore are classified as current.